The Harlem Alhambra: Jazz era

 It eventually became a movie venue, including the premiere of Blackbirds, and, in 1929, they expanded and opened a ballroom that hosted performers including Bessie Smith and Billie Holiday.
-Following a rivalry with the Savoy Ballroom and Audobon Ballroom, the ballroom closed during the Great Depression.
+Following a rivalry with the Savoy Ballroom and Audubon Ballroom, the ballroom closed during the Great Depression.

 21st century

-The ballroom fell into disrepair in the 1960s, but, after standing empty for the last third of the twentieth century, the Alhambra hosted a 600-person happening and light show by German designer Ingo Maurer on May 22, 2000 called Harlem Nights: A Night at the Alhambra.
+The ballroom fell into disrepair in the 1960s, but, after standing empty for the last third of the twentieth century, the Alhambra hosted a 600-person happening and light show by German designer Ingo Maurer on May 22, 2000, called "Harlem Nights: A Night at the Alhambra".
 This attracted new investment, including a bowling alley, and the top floor reopened in 2003 as The Alhambra Ballroom, Inc., hosting weddings, parties, and other social events.
-Other tenants have included the King Solomon Grand Lodge of New York, Inc. (Masonic), a supermarket, and a jazz restaurant – Gospel Uptown (owned by Joseph H. Holland) – on the ground floor (2009-2010), replacing short-lived seafood restaurant, Pier 2110.
+Other tenants have included the King Solomon Grand Lodge of New York, Inc. (Masonic), a supermarket, a French language charter school, and a jazz restaurant – Gospel Uptown (owned by Joseph H. Holland) – on the ground floor (2009-2010), replacing short-lived seafood restaurant, Pier 2110.
 The Alhambra Ballroom, Inc. filed chapter 7 bankruptcy in the Southern District of New York on August 19, 2020 due to the impact of the COVID-19 pandemic on the events business.

-In fall 2022 the ballroom space will be home to a French language charter school.